Frank Sandford: Retirement

 Before Shiloh was finally deserted in May, Sandford heard the heavenly direction to, "Retire."
 For the remainder of his life, he lived in seclusion near the village of Hobart, New York, in the Catskill Mountains.
 He prayed, farmed, raised sheep, studied astronomy, taught small groups, and gradually regathered his scattered followers into centers in different parts of the country.
 Messages were delivered to the faithful by a smaller inner circle.

 Sandford continued to be supported by the tithes of his followers, and his retirement was "satisfying and serene," although his papers and books were twice destroyed in house fires.
 To some degree Sandford relaxed his earlier rhetoric.
 On New Year's Eve, 1941, he received a message from God to "remit the sins of each and every person that has been baptized since October 1, 1901."
 But he never renounced his claim to be Elijah; nor did he ever express remorse for those who had died on Coronet thirty years earlier.

 Sandford's death on March 4, 1948, was quiet and peaceful.
 His funeral and interment, however, were hasty and secretive.
 The news of his death was not released to the press for six weeks.
 Sandford had, of course, not died as Elijah in Jerusalem, but as an unheralded inhabitant of a Catskill village.

 Legacy

 The Kingdom continued after Sandford's death under the informal leadership of Victor Abram, his personal secretary, although Sandford never had a true successor.
 At Abram’s death in 1977, his son-in-law, Joseph Wakeman, became leader but thought of himself "as more of a caretaker."
 The membership then gradually learned that Abram had had a series of extramarital affairs while leading an organization that emphasized moral purity.

 A successor organization, Kingdom Christian Ministries—reorganized in 1998 after a split occasioned by continued debate over Sandford's theology—has several hundred members at a few centers in the eastern United States.
 An independent evangelical Christian church, Shiloh Chapel, meets in a remaining portion of the original Shiloh building in Durham, Maine; it is no longer affiliated with Kingdom Christian Ministries.
 The building is listed on the National Register of Historic Places for its distinctive architecture and history.

+Author Stephen King spent part of his childhood in Durham, Maine, and elements of the novel Salem's Lot, such as the Marsten House, were inspired by Sandford's cult and their Shiloh Chapel.
+King mentioned a fictionalized version of the Shiloh church located near Castle Rock, Maine, in his stories The Body and Revival.
+In the latter book he described Sandford as "an apocalypse-monger who encouraged parents to whip their children for petty sins."